 The Permit Application shall include the following:

 - A Building Permit application completely filled out and signed.
 If the owner of the property is constructing the deck, the owner must also sign the Property Owner Affidavit.

 - Two copies of a plot plan showing the size and location of the deck, designating set back dimensions from all lot lines and buildings on the same lot, wetlands, flood plains, and Chesapeake Bay Preservation Areas.

 - Two complete sets of plans for the deck shall be provided.
 The plans should include two copies of each of the following:

 - A plan view of the deck, exterior house wall, and stairs from the deck showing the overall deck dimensions noted.
 Please include the location of all existing windows and doors in the vicinity of the deck.
 Glazing in locations specified as “hazardous locations” in Section R308.4 will be required to be changed to safety glazing.
-For these locations, please click here “2009 VRC Safety Glazing Requirements.”
+View the “2009 VRC Safety Glazing Requirements.”

 - Two copies of a framing and foundation layout plan, showing:

 - The locations and sizes of footings and deck posts, including the center to center dimensions between deck posts;

 - The location(s) of girders, specifying the nominal size and number of plies to be used to construct the girder (e.g., (2) 2×10 or (2) 2×8) and dimensions of the span between girders, or if the deck is to be attached to the house, between the girder and the house;

 - The nominal size, orientation and spacing of deck joists (e.g., 2×8 @ 16” o.c. or 2×10 @24” o.c., with a double-headed arrow indicating the orientation).